MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-basics-teams.md

 When your Teams activity handler&ndash;bot receives a message activity, its turn handler routes the incoming message activity to its `OnMessageActivityAsync` handler, similar to how an activity handler&ndash;based bot would.
 However, when your Teams bot receives a conversation update activity, the Teams version of the `OnConversationUpdateActivityAsync` handler processes the activity.

-There is no base implementation for most of the Teams-specific activity handlers.
+There's no base implementation for most of the Teams-specific activity handlers.
 You'll need to override these handlers and provide appropriate logic for your bot.

 ### [JavaScript](#tab/javascript)

 When your Teams activity handler&ndash;bot receives a message activity, its turn handler routes the incoming message activity to its `onMessage` handler, similar to how an activity handler&ndash;based bot would.
 However, when your Teams bot receives a conversation update activity, the Teams version of the `dispatchConversationUpdateActivity` handler processes the activity.

-There is no base implementation for most of the Teams-specific activity handlers.
+There's no base implementation for most of the Teams-specific activity handlers.
 You'll need to override these handlers and provide appropriate logic for your bot.

 When overriding these Teams-specific activity handlers, define your bot logic, then **be sure to call `next()` at the end**.
 By calling `next()`, you ensure that the next handler is run.